February 6, 2018

 When the verdict was returned, and after the

-first place."
+the first place."
 To which, the prosecutor said, "I agree."
-Then,

-eleven of the 12 jurors and the judge joined us at the defense team's suite
+Then, eleven of the 12 jurors and the judge joined us at the defense team's

-at the Crown Point, Indiana, Holiday Inn; and all, including Larry, celebrated
+suite at the Crown Point, Indiana, Holiday Inn; and most of us, including Larry,

-until dawn.
-Larry had nothing but a couple of soft drinks, while the
+celebrated until dawn.
+Larry had nothing but a couple of soft drinks,

-rest of us imbibed everything from coffee to Dom Perignon.
-At the festivities,
+while the rest of us imbibed everything from coffee to Dom Perignon.

-a young and quite attractive female juror decided that Larry deserved a
+At the festivities, a young and quite attractive female juror decided that

 *The grounds for